allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 This course features the assistance of several peer educators that the department refers to as Technical Leaders (TLs).
 You should recognize these citizens as quasi-authorities in this course.
 While they don't make any kinds of grading decisions, they are all much smarter than the course instructor.
 They're also much cleverer.

-These people are not course resources in the sense that they are inanimate machines (also unlike your instructor).
+These people are not course resources in the sense that they are inanimate machines (also unlike your charitable Mayor).
 You agree to:

 * Treat them courteously and with respect
 * Not make strict demands of them; their enagagement with the course is a privilege, not a right